 Also in the city's west end you'll find Albamusick, a sheet music collectors dream, carrying one of the largest collections of classical music in Britain.
 Mixed Up Records, sells new and not so new vinyls, CDs and DVDs to collectors and music fans alike.
-And bargains are always to be had at charity shops and Oxfam Record Store is no exception.
+And bargains are always to be had at charity shops and Oxfam Book Store is no exception.
 Selling CD’s, vinyl, 78’s and even second-hand sheet music.

 In the city centre you'll come across Love Music, an old-school independent store, rock music specialist and champion of unsigned artists from the city and beyond.
 While Rubadub Records is a must for any DJ, providing hard to get electronic music from across the world.